 Here are some specific food recommendations to eat if you have food poisoning from salad:

-7. Other Cooked Vegetables: Cooked vegetables like carrots or green beans can be good as they’re relatively easy to digest.
+- Other Cooked Vegetables: Cooked vegetables like carrots or green beans are good because they’re relatively easy to digest.

-9. Hydrating Beverages: Water, coconut water, or sports drinks can help replenish lost fluids and electrolytes.
-Avoid caffeinated drinks, as they can further irritate your digestive system.
+- Hydrating Beverages: Water, coconut water, or sports drinks can help replenish lost fluids and electrolytes.
+Avoid caffeinated beverages, as they can further irritate your digestive system.

 Remember to reintroduce foods slowly as your symptoms improve.
 You should seek medical attention if you have severe vomiting, diarrhea, or symptoms lasting more than a few days.